4d/docs/website/translated_docs/es/ViewPro/method-list.md

 #### Pasar un método retrollamada (fórmula)

 When including the optional *paramObj* parameter, the `VP EXPORT DOCUMENT` command allows you to use the [`Formula`](https://doc.4d.com/4dv19/help/command/en/page1597.html) command to call a 4D method which will be executed once the export has completed.
-The callback method will receive the following values in local variables:
+El método callback recibirá los siguientes valores en las variables locales:

 | Variable |               | Tipo     | Descripción                                               |
 | -------- | ------------- | -------- | --------------------------------------------------------- |